huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_port_v2.md

 * `mac_address` - (Optional, String, ForceNew) Specify a specific MAC address for the port.
 Changing this creates a new port.

-* `tenant_id` - (Optional, String, ForceNew) The owner of the Port.
-Required if admin wants to create a port for another tenant.
-Changing this creates a new port.

 * `device_owner` - (Optional, String, ForceNew) The device owner of the Port.
 Changing this creates a new port.